How to Care for Your Dental Health in Menopause

 Visit Your Dentist

-Many people are afraid to go to the dentist because of their childhood fears.
-But just like with your overall health checkups, dental health needs to be checked regularly too.
+Just like with your overall health checkups, dental health needs to be checked regularly too.
 Visit your dentist for a checkup at least twice a year.
 They can spot things that do not bother you yet and treat them before they can become serious concerns.

 Probiotics for Dental Health

 Probiotics are such versatile bacteria that people use them for many symptoms and diseases.
 And it seems that probiotics can be helpful for your dental health as well.
-Recent studies have found that these live bacteria work well alongside conventional treatments for oral health problems (2).
+Recent studies have found that these live bacteria work well alongside conventional treatments for oral health problems.
 Because they can improve the microflora in the mouth, these bacteria support the therapies and enhance improvement after the treatments.
 As a result, taking probiotics for some time after the treatment is complete will be very helpful.

 With probiotics containing good bacteria, they have the ability to reduce the number of harmful bacteria in the oral cavity.
 Thanks to this ability, they can also improve your body’s immune response to those bad bacteria.
-This study notes that probiotics are helpful for treating such oral infections as halitosis, periodontal disease, and dental caries (3).
+This study notes that probiotics are helpful for treating such oral infections as halitosis, periodontal disease, and dental caries.
 So, just like probiotics work to improve your gut bacterial balance, in the same way, they improve oral bacterial balance to fight off infections.

-Eating probiotic-rich foods is your first step to taking control of your dental care and overall dental health and finding relief from symptoms of menopause.
-These foods are easy to find and combine with many meals you cook at home.
+Probiotic-rich foods are easy to find and combine with many meals you cook at home.
 Think such products as pickles, sauerkraut, kimchi, live yogurt, kombucha, miso, and tempeh.
 They are all foods rich in probiotic bacteria to help you maintain your gut health and feel better in menopause.